Raise your hand if you hate writing a business proposal. Yeah...I thought there would be that many of you...

 - Presentation matters – so give your proposal a cover page if it’s more than three pages.
 Keep the paragraphs short, use numbered lists and lots of white space.
 And edit, edit, edit!

 - Keep your content tight and relevant – I can’t say this enough.
 You are not writing a novel so you don’t have to set the scene.
-Your client just wants enough information to convince them that they were right to choose you and to make a decision.
+Your client just wants enough information to be convinced that they were right to choose you and to make a decision.
 They are busy people, remember?

 - Remember, a business proposal is a sales opportunity – uh huh, it really is.
 Not by writing about how great you are but by showing it.
 When you follow the six steps I shared, you will nail it...every time.

-There are so many types of proposals and there will be times the client will give you a template or a format for their proposals.
-In this case, you follow their requirements but remember my sixth step is always relevant.
+Nearly every time but...there are times when the client will give you a template or a format for their proposals.
+In that case, of course, you follow their requirements...just remember that step # 6 is always relevant.